GetDKAN/dkan-tools/README.md

 ln -s /my/dktl/location/bin/dktl.sh ~/bin/dktl
 ```

 _Composer-based installation coming soon!_

 ## Usage

-The `dktl` script assumes that it is being run from the root directory of a DKAN project.
+The `dktl` script assumes that it is being run from inside a DKAN project.
 A DKAN project will ultimately have the following contents:

 * `dkan/` dir: The DKAN code, cloned or downloaded from https://github.com/GetDKAN/dkan
 * `docroot/`: The full Drupal codebase.
 The `dkan/` dir will be symlinked into `docroot/profiles/`.